 Democratizing talent sourcing is key.
 When you turn to skill-driven, talent-based sourcing, applicants are ranked per their know-how, and not indexed based on creative résumés or Ivy League backgrounds.

 Now that you are satisfied with someone, do a telephonic interview.
 Bring them to your workplace.
 Do a cultural-fit assessment.
 Show them your awesomeness, and get amazed by theirs.
 Intrigue them and Hire them!
 Once you have found candidates with the requisite acumen, passion, and cultural alignment, your battle is won.

 Your organization’s culture shows up in the decision making, the stories, the behavior, the symbols, and everyday work practices.
 You want to recruit candidates for a cultural fit.
-But for that, you need to ensure that you are specific about the message your company puts out, and candidates are judged based on core values.
-You’d rather pick people for their commitment to user acquisition than liking for Game of Thrones.
+But for that, you need to make sure that you are specific about the message your company puts out, and candidates are judged based on core values.
+You’d rather pick people for their commitment to user acquisition than for a liking for Game of Thrones.
 You’d want to think twice about hiring an individual contributor for a teamwork-oriented firm.